peldas/mpv-sub-scripts/README.md

 # sub-skip

-This script allows automatically skipping parts of a video that don't contain any subtitles.
+This script allows automatically skipping parts of a video that don't contain any subtitles, or contain only text included in the blacklist.
 Skipping can be done either by speeding up playback while no subtitles are present or by seeking to the start of the next subtitle line, skipping the interval between lines entirely.

 ## How To Use